Website Manager

 2) If the attacking team plays the ball over the defending team’s end line, a “goal kick” is awarded.
 A goal kick is taken from anywhere inside the goal area (small box) by any player on the defending team.
 The goal kick is ‘in play’ once it is kicked and clearly moves.
 No opponents are allowed inside the penalty area until the ball is in play.

-3) No field player may deliberately touch the ball with their hands.
-If the ball inadvertently touches a player’s hands it may not be a foul—at the sole discretion of the referee.
-When a “hand ball” is called, the opposing team is awarded a “direct kick” (ie. the team can score directly from the kick, without the ball having to be touched by another player) at the point of the infraction.
+1) No field player may deliberately touch the ball with their hands.
+If the ball inadvertently touches a player’s hands it might not be called an infraction by the referee.
+When a “hand ball” is called, the opposing team is awarded a direct kick (ie. the team can score without the ball having to be touched by another player) at the point of the infraction.
+All handballs are at the discretion of the referee.
+Did the ball inadvertently hit the player’s arm/hand…or did the player’s arm/hand reach out and hit the ball?
+Handball is a discretionary call by the referee.

-7) Remember that a player EVEN with the 2nd last opponent is Onside
+5) Remember that a player even with the 2nd last opponent is not in an offside position.

-9) Flagrant and/or intentional ‘personal’ or handling fouls shall result in direct kicks…flagrant and/or intentional fouls inside the penalty area shall result in a penalty kick.
-Non-flagrant and/or unintentional fouls inside or outside the penalty area may not be called—at the discretion of the referee.
-All fouls should be explained clearly.
+7) Flagrant and/or intentional CONTACT fouls shall result in direct kicks…flagrant and/or intentional fouls inside the PENALTY AREA shall result in a penalty kick.
+Non-flagrant and/or unintentional fouls inside or outside the penalty box might not be called—at the discretion of the referee.
+All fouls should be explained clearly AS PLAY ALLOWS

-13) The keeper may NOT handle the ball with his/her hands if it was intentionally kicked back to him by a teammate.
-If so, the opposing team receives an indirect kick from the spot where the keeper handled the ball.
-If the ball ricochets back to the keeper off a teammate, then he may pick up the ball with his/her hands
+11) The keeper should not handle the ball with his/her hands if the ball was intentionally kicked back to him/her by a teammate.
+If he/she does, an indirect kick is awarded to the opposing team from the point where the keeper handled the ball, or at a point on the goal area boundary closest to the infraction if it occurs in the goal area.
+If the ball ricochets back to the keeper off a teammate, then the keeper is permitted to pick up the ball with his/her hands.